dmccaffery/numonic/docs/content/commands/git/git-commit-all.md

 track all files within the repository, excluding those defined in the .gitignore

 ## git commit-all -d
 ## git commit-all --debug

-print the underlying git commands as they are executed
+track all files within the repository, excluding those defined in the .gitignore and print the underlying git commands as they are executed

 # SEE ALSO